telerik/reporting-docs/knowledge-base/preview-reports-using-rest-service-deployed-in-azure.md

 ---
-title: Preview Reports Using REST Service Deployed in Azure
+title: Preview Reports in Desktop Viewers Using REST Service Deployed in Azure
 description: How to preview reports in desktop viewers using the Reporting REST Service deployed in Azure
 type: how-to
 page_title: Use Report Viewers with REST Service on Azure